 In the Netherlands, verbal rental agreements are legally valid, but we recommend signing a written agreement to serve as documentation and evidence in case of dispute or changes to the living situation.

 The lease will include all necessary details about renting the particular property, the requirements of the landlord and the housing rules for the tenant.
-For example, it will stipulate required payment dates, notice periods, pet policies, deposits and utilities.
+It will stipulate things like payment dates, notice periods, pet policies, deposits and utilities.

 In Rotterdam, prospective tenants can expect to pay one to three months' worth of rent as a security deposit.
 This is returned when the rental period terminates, as long as the state of the property remains as it was found.